rclone/rclone/docs/content/crypt.md

 This option could help with shortening the encrypted filename.
-The suitable option would depend on the way your remote count the filename length and if it's case sensitve.
+The suitable option would depend on the way your remote count the filename length and if it's case sensitive.

 Properties: